| Anticipatory irrigation This is the sound track from the video

 to fill the profile salt will accumulate in the soil - so flushing may

+be needed.
 You may also want to check the annual water use,

 unfortunately irrigation is not just about applying the right amount of